jollopre/mps/README.md

 ## Run

-It is crucial to follows the next steps as you reading them.
+It is crucial to follow below steps in order.

 ### Database